hemerajs/hemera-mongo-store/README.md

 ## Access multiple databases

 If you decide to use multiple MongoDB databases for your services you can use the `useDbAsTopicSuffix` option.
-The database name e.g `test` is appended to the topic name `mongo-store.test`.
-This ensures that your database is accessible from a seperate hemera service.
+The database name e.g `test` is appended to the topic `topic:"mongo-store.test"`.
+This ensures that your database is able to run under a different hemera service.

 You can find a full example [here](https://github.com/hemerajs/hemera/blob/master/examples/databases/mongo-store-suffix.js)